Defamation: Laws by jurisdiction

+Summary table

 Albania

 According to the Criminal Code of Albania, defamation is a crime.
 Slandering in the knowledge of falsity is subject to fines of from 40000 ALL (c. $350) to one million ALL (c. $8350).
 If the slandering occurs in public or damages multiple people, the fine is 40,000 ALL to three million ALL (c. $25100).
 In addition, defamation of authorities, public officials or foreign representatives (Articles 227, 239 to 241) are separate crimes with maximum penalties varying from one to three years of imprisonment.

 Argentina

 In Argentina, the crimes of calumny and injury are foreseen in the chapter "Crimes Against Honor" (Articles 109 to 117-bis) of the Penal Code.
 Calumny is defined as "the false imputation to a determined person of a concrete crime that leads to a lawsuit" (Article 109).
 However, expressions referring to subjects of public interest or that are not assertive do not constitute calumny.
 Penalty is a fine from 3,000 to 30,000 pesos.
-He who intentionally dishonor or discredit a determined person is punished with a penalty from 1,500 to 20,000 pesos (Article 110).
+He who intentionally dishonour or discredit a determined person is punished with a penalty from 1,500 to 20,000 pesos (Article 110).

 He who publishes or reproduces, by any means, calumnies and injuries made by others, will be punished as responsible himself for the calumnies and injuries whenever its content is not correctly attributed to the corresponding source.
 Exceptions are expressions referring to subjects of public interest or that are not assertive (see Article 113).
 When calumny or injury are committed through the press, a possible extra penalty is the publication of the judicial decision at the expenses of the guilty (Article 114).
-He who passes to someone else information about a person that is included in a personal database and that one knows to be false, is punished with six months to 3 years in prison.
+He who passes to someone else information about a person that is included in a personal database and that one knows to be false, is punished with six months to three years in prison.
 When there is harm to somebody, penalties are aggravated by an extra half (Article 117 bis, §§ 2nd and 3rd).

+Australia

+Defamation law in Australia developed primarily out of the English law of defamation and its cases, though now there are differences introduced by statute and by the implied constitutional limitation on governmental powers to limit speech of a political nature established in Lange v Australian Broadcasting Corporation (1997).

+In 2006, uniform defamation laws came into effect across Australia.
+In addition to fixing the problematic inconsistencies in law between individual States and Territories, the laws made a number of changes to the common law position, including: